 It offers 45 minutes of runtime, which should be more than enough to clean up an RV (and if it’s not, please invite me to your next party).
 The suction is strong and even throughout that runtime, and it has a “MAX power” mode that you can switch to if need be; be aware that the MAX setting really saps its juice, though.

 While it’s a good overall RV vacuum, it’s the intelligent features that set it apart.
 Unlike many other stick vacuums, the dust cup is situated on the front, which allows you to completely lay the thing down when it’s time to get under furniture.
 It’s a small thing, but if it saves you from moving things around, it’s well worth it.

 The stick has an easy-rest feature as well; there’s a nook that lets you prop it up on the nearest surface whenever you need a break.
 The thing only weighs 6 pounds, though, so it’s not like it’s a huge burden to hold onto.

 This cordless RV vacuum has an LED headlight that allows you to see in dark spaces or to vacuum late at night if that’s your thing (on second thought, maybe don’t invite us to your parties).
 It does come in handy when vacuuming up glass, however.

 You will need to rest it on something, though, as it has a tendency to fall over if you try to stand it up on its own.
 It does come with a wall mount, so you can keep it out of the way when you’re done with it.

 You might want to keep looking if you travel with pets, though.
-The thing clogs very easily when faced with fur, so you’ll have to stop and clean it out regularly.
+This cordless vacuum clogs very easily when faced with fur, so you’ll have to stop and clean it out regularly.
 It handles all other kinds of dirt and debris capably.